"No Comment": India On Bangladesh Seeking Sheikh Hasina's Extradition

-Bangladesh Prime Minister Sheikh Hasina has been living in India after she was ousted

-India said it has received a note verbale from Bangladesh in connection with an extradition request for Sheikh Hasina, the ousted prime minister of India's neighbouring country where a caretaker government is in charge, sources said.
+India received a note verbale from Bangladesh in connection with an extradition request for Sheikh Hasina, the ousted prime minister of India's neighbouring country where a caretaker government is in charge, sources said.

 "We confirm that we have received a note verbale from the Bangladesh High Commission today in connection with an extradition request.
 At this time, we have no comment to offer on this matter," a source said.